antonyayoub/BuyMeACoffee-DeFi-Frontend-App/README.md

-This is the frontend made for the Buy Me A Coffee Defi Tipping App it's a simple frintend made using Next.js.
+This is the frontend made for the Buy Me A Coffee DeFi Tipping DApp it's a simple frontend made using Next.js.

 Deployed Link: [https://buy-me-ac-offee-de-fi-frontend-app.vercel.app/](https://buy-me-ac-offee-de-fi-frontend-app.vercel.app/)